chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 is **between 75-115** and the **corneal reflection is less than 240** (*identified by a ****<span style="color:#40e0d0">turquoise circle</span>*** *with* ***crosshair***).<br />
 If needed, **manually adjust**.
 If **sub-optimal**, then the **[ILLUMINATOR FOCUS](../../images/meg/IlluminatorAdjustment.jpg)** may need adjusting.

 !!!
-Info "A good check is to ask your participant to look along the edges/four corners of the display and ensure that the pupil and corneal reflection do not get lost."
+Info "A good check is to ask your Participant to look along the edges/four corners of the display and ensure that the pupil and corneal reflection do not get lost."

 **<span style="color:maroon">Focusing the Illuminator</span>**